 My buddy Carl and I slip by my old digs one evening during Labor Day weekend.
 I lived

 here a long time, almost eight years, so the place still feels like mine.
-I forgot to move a few odds and ends on my last
+Forgot to move a few odds and ends on my last trip

-trip out, but my landlord likes to chain and padlock the ranch gate and he doesn’t answer my phone calls.
-Tom Tucker
+out, but my landlord likes to chain and padlock the ranch gate and doesn’t answer my phone calls.
+Tom Tucker may be

-may be from a pioneer family whose name graces two towns and other stuff on maps around here, but anyone can unbolt the gate
+from a pioneer family whose name graces two towns and some roads on maps around here, but anyone can unbolt his gate and lift

-and lift it off the hinges.
-I decide to grab my stuff and put the gate back together, no one the wiser.
+it off the hinges.
+I decide to grab my stuff and put the gate back together later, no one the wiser.

 “What the hell,” Carl says.

-the one-acre property is covered in gravestones.
-Mostly in front of the sagging trailer, but a few jut up in the back yard,
+one-acre property is covered in gravestones.
+Mostly in front of the sagging trailer, but a few jut up in the back yard, too,

-too, scattered at random.
+scattered at random.
 They all tilt sadly like they’re marking eternal time.
-“I guess someone’s moving
+“I guess someone’s moving graves.”

 “A whole fuckin’ graveyard,” Carl says.